 Opioids Prescribing in Dentistry

-Fulfills Mandatory Opioids Prescribing / Controlled Substances CE Requirements
+Mandatory Opioids Prescribing / Prescribing Controlled Substances CE.

 Prescription opioids are often used to control acute pain after dental procedures such as tooth extractions, placement of dental implants, and endodontic and periodontal surgeries.
 Opioids are also prescribed in emergency departments (EDs) to manage dental pain until treatment can be started.
 Regular use of opioids—even as prescribed by a health care provider—can lead to dependence and, when misused, can lead to addiction, overdose, and death.
 Furthermore, large numbers of opioid pills left unused after a dental procedure are available for theft, diversion, or later misuse by others.